jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 ## About Enigma Research

 Enigma Research is free software to aid research into astrology.
-The program does support the calculation and analysis of horoscopes but for the general astrologer it makes sense to use software that is aimed at the practice of astrology.
-For practical astrology, the free programs  *PlanetDance*, *Astrolog* or *Morinus* will come in handy.
+The program does support the calculation and analysis of horoscopes but its primary focus is research.

 Enigma Research supports the analysis of multiple charts.
 It uses control groups to support the validation of results and taking care of the pitfalls of both astronomical and demographic artifacts.
 The program also produces clear graphics that can be used in publications.